pasqal-io/qadence/docs/tutorials/qml/ml_tools/trainer.md

 **For Training**
 `write_every` controls the number of epochs after which the loss values is logged.
 Thanks to the `plotting_functions` and `plot_every`arguments, we are also able to plot model-related quantities throughout training.
 Notice that arbitrary plotting functions can be passed, as long as the signature is the same as `plot_fn` below.
 Finally, the trained model can be logged by setting `log_model=True`.
 Here is an example of plotting function and training configuration

-**For Validation**
-`val_every` can be used to define how often we want to validate the model using the validation dataloader.

 ```python
 def plot_fn(model: Module, iteration: int) -> tuple[str, Figure]: